SolaceDev/solace-dev-codelabs/markdown/azure2Solace/azure2Solace.md

 ## What you'll learn: Overview

 Often there is a requirement where architects and developer use messaging services like Azure Service Bus or Event Hub to move realtime data between apps running locally.
-However organizations need this realtime information flow across various regions, cloud and/or data centers.
+However organizations need this realtime information to flow across various regions, cloud and/or data centers.
 To accomplish that one needs an Event Mesh that provides hybrid cloud connectivity.

 Solace is an industry leader and its PubSub+ event brokers makes such an Event Mesh a reality.